pho5nix/d2s-los23-nethunter-kernel/docs/recovery.md

 └── KSU-Next.apk           # Matching manager APK
 ```

-`efs.img` in particular is irreplaceable — it carries your phone's IMEI, security keys, and carrier provisioning.
+`efs.img` in particular is irreplaceable.
+It carries your phone's IMEI, security keys and carrier provisioning.
 Lose it and you may permanently lose cellular.

 ---

 ## When all else fails

 Cross-flash the stock Samsung firmware for SM-N975F via Odin (Windows) or Heimdall (Linux).
 This wipes everything but recovers a brick.
-You'll lose root and Lineage; you'll need to start over from Stage 0.
+You'll lose root and Lineage, you'll need to start over from Stage 0.

 Sources for stock firmware (verify SHA before flashing):
 - SamMobile (paid for fast download, free with throttle)
 - SamFirm.NET (download tool)
-- Avoid sketchy mirrors; firmware is often laced with malware on third-party sites.
+- Avoid sketchy mirrors, firmware is often laced with malware on third-party sites.